Debt collection: Estates

+International collection

+International debt collection requires knowledge of and compliance with the legal systems, laws and regulations of all nations in which the debt collector operates.
+A debt collector that is attempting recovery from a debtor located in another nation may partner with a collection agency in that nation in order to collect the debt.

 Re-aging of debt

 In some instances, a debt collector will attempt to revive a debt that has expired due to the statute of limitations by themselves making a payment on the debt, "to re-age the account in order to have more time to collect".
 Such a payment, usually in a relatively small amount, may appear on a credit card statement as an "agency payment" or "transactional payment", and may also be referred to as a "phantom payment" since it is made by the collection agency, without the knowledge or permission of the debtor.
 Because this payment is not made by the debtor, an agency payment does not extend the statute of limitations beyond the last date when the debtor personally made a payment on the debt, and will likely be disregarded by a court when a debtor claims that the debt is expired under an applicable statute of limitations.